Smithsonian/TE-Development/DIY Arduino-based Redox Measurement System/README.md

 ---

 ## **❤️ Acknowledgments**
-This project wouldn’t have been possible without the contributions from our team and the support of the open-source community.
+This project wouldn’t have been possible without the contributions from our team and the funding for this project provided by the DOE Environmental System Science Program and the Smithsonaian Institution.

 ---